choral conductor. music educator. vocalist.

 Since settling in Ottawa in 2015, Deirdre has become a regular fixture in the area's choral community.
-As a workshop facilitator, she has worked with the Cantata Singers of Ottawa, Tone Cluster (quite a queer choir), the Ottawa Gay Men's Chorus, and CAMMAC.
+As a workshop facilitator and guest conductor, she has worked with a variety of choirs, including the Cantata Singers of Ottawa, Ottawa Gay Men's Chorus, Canadian Centennial Choir, Aella, and CAMMAC.

-Deirdre has studied with Canada’s leading choral pedagogues, including a residency at the Banff Centre’s Choral Art program, studying with Lone Larson and Michael Zaugg.
+Deirdre has studied across North America, including a residency at the Banff Centre’s Choral Art program, studying with Lone Larsen and Michael Zaugg.
 She was nominated for the 2018 Leslie Bell Prize for Choral Conducting.
-Originally from Nova Scotia, Deirdre sang with Xara Choral Theatre, the Nova Scotia Youth Choir and the National Youth Choir of Canada (2010).
-She has also sung with Aella, Ottawa’s unconducted advanced treble ensemble.
+An avid chorister, Deirdre has sung with a wide variety of ensembles, including Xara Choral Theatre, and the National Youth Choir of Canada.

-Deirdre holds a B.Mus in Vocal Performance from Acadia University and a M.Mus in Conducting from the New England Conservatory.
+Deirdre holds a M.Mus in Conducting from the New England Conservatory and B.Mus in Vocal Performance from Acadia University.